turingschool/backend-curriculum-site/module3/projects/sweater_weather.md

 **Requirements:**

-- Needs to pull out the city and state from the GET request and send it to Google's Geocoding API to retrieve the lat and long for the city (this can be it's own story)
+- Needs to pull out the city and state from the GET request and send it to Google's Geocoding API to retrieve the lat and long for the city (this can be its own story).
+Use of the Google Geocoding API is a hard requirement.
 - Retrieve forecast data from the Darksky API using the lat and long

 ![Root Page](./images/sweater_weather/root.png)